curl/everything-curl/protocols-network.md

 ### Host name resolving

-Once we know the host name, we need to figure out which IP addresses that host has, so that we can contact it.
+Once we know the host name, we need to figure out which IP addresses that host has so that we can contact it.

-Converting the name to IP addresses is often called 'name resolving'.
+Converting the name to an IP address is often called 'name resolving'.
 The name is "resolved" to a set of addresses.
-This is usually done by a "DNS server".
-DNS being like the big lookup-table that can convert names to addresses - all the names on the Internet really.
+This is usually done by a "DNS server", DNS being like a big lookup-table that can convert names to addresses - all the names on the Internet, really.
 Your computer normally already knows the address of a computer that runs the DNS server as that is part of setting up the network.

-curl will therefore ask the DNS server: "hello, please give me all the addresses for example.com", and the server responds with a list of them.
+curl will therefore ask the DNS server: "Hello, please give me all the addresses for example.com", and the server responds with a list of them.
 Or in the case you spell the name wrong, it can answer back that the name doesn't exist.